In March 2018 the BBC reported on a leaked Facebook memo; the following quote is from the article:

 In reality, though, something significant has happened.

-Ten years ago it was just a couple of blogs and Yahoo questions; today it’s an article on the BBC; something that really shouldn’t make sense if engaging with customers is a naturally ongoing process of salt worthy companies.
+Ten years ago it was just a couple of blogs and Yahoo questions; today it’s an article on the BBC; something that doesn’t really make sense if engaging with customers is a naturally ongoing process of salt worthy companies.

 There’s plenty going on in the real world the BBC could be reporting on, but it doesn’t get the required reaction on social media.